ciscoheat/superforms-web/src/routes/concepts/nested-data/+page.md

 ## An exception: Primitive arrays

 Since you can post multiple html elements with the same name, you don't have to use `dataType = 'json'` for arrays of primitive values like numbers and strings.
-Superforms will handle the type coercion automatically.
+Just add the input fields, Superforms will handle the type coercion to array automatically.

 <Next section={concepts} />